Finance

 Risk Management and Insurance (RMI)

-RMI:418 Insurance Operations (3 Credits)
+RMI 418 Insurance Operations (3 Units)

 Prerequisite: RMI 414 or RMI 415 or permission.
 This course provides a detailed examination of the composition, financial structure, and operation of the property-casualty insurance industry.
 (Formerly 6400:418)

-RMI:460 Risk and Insurance Analytics (3 Credits)
+RMI 460 Risk and Insurance Analytics (3 Units)

-RMI:461 Enterprise Risk Management (3 Credits)
+RMI 461 Enterprise Risk Management (3 Units)

 Prerequisite: Permission of designated faculty member.
 On the job experience with public or private sector organizations in the financial services field.
 Individual assignments are approved and supervised by the designated member of the faculty in the student's major field.
 Periodic reports and term. papers required.
 (Formerly 6400:494)